GibzB/CloudChallenge/README.md

 #### Lessons Learnt

-* Enable IAP TCP forwarding in your Google Cloud project
+* Enabled IAP TCP forwarding in your Google Cloud project
-* Create Linux and Windows Instances
+* Created Linux and Windows Instances
-* Test connectivity to your Linux and Windows instances
+* Tested connectivity to your Linux and Windows instances
-* Configure the required firewall rules for BCE
+* Configured the required firewall rules for BCE
-* Grant permissions to use IAP TCP forwarding
+* Granted permissions to use IAP TCP forwarding
-* Demonstrate tunneling using SSH and RDP connections
+* Demonstrated tunneling using SSH and RDP connections